NDA INFORMATION

 Q: Don’t victims lever their right to speak out for more money?

-A: The vast majority of the individuals CBMS hears from who have signed an NDA did not understand it at the time they signed, and did so under a great deal of pressure from the other side (and sometimes their own lawyer).
-It is important to remember that settlements for workplace harassment and discrimination are not large - and the monetary compensation they do receive is redress for their experience, not for staying silent.
+A: It is important to remember that settlements for workplace harassment and discrimination are not large - and the monetary compensation paid is redress for their experience, not for staying silent.
 For example, a survey of 542 UK women who had signed an NDA for pregnancy and maternity discrimination conducted by Pregnant Then Screwed found that almost 20% received a settlement of less than 5K (Pregnant Then Screwed, 2022).
-The Center for Employment Equity analysed U.S Equal Employment Opportunity Commission and state Fair Employment Practices Agencies (2012 – 2016) and found that complainants receiving monetary compensation for being sexual harassed at work were awarded an average of $24,700 and half received less than $10,000.
+The Center for Employment Equity analysed U.S Equal Employment Opportunity Commission and state Fair Employment Practices Agencies (2012 – 2016) and found that complainants receiving monetary compensation for being sexually harassed at work were awarded an average of $24,700 and half received less than $10,000.

-The argument that including an NDA leads to multi-million settlements for victims is factually untrue.
+The argument that including an NDA leads to multi-million settlements for victims is factually untrue, and is only ever made by lawyers with “celebrity” clients.

 Q: Is this an equity issue?

 A: Definitely.
-While multiple data sources now show that one in three workers has signed some form of NDA, emerging data shows that a differential impact on vulnerable groups with income insecurity.
+While multiple data sources now show that one in three workers has signed some form of NDA, emerging data shows a differential impact on vulnerable groups with income insecurity.
 Low-income individuals (eg the hospitality and accommodations sector, the retail sector) are more likely to experience sexual harassment and other forms of workplace mistreatment.
 CBMS data shows that Black women report having signed an NDA (75%) at three times the rate of compared to their White counterparts (28%) (Speak Out Revolution, 2022).
+Our data also shows four times as many women as men signing NDAs.

 FAQ's